OpenModelica/OpenModelica/doc/UsersGuide/source/packagemanager.rst

 The OpenModelica Package Manager relies on this information to install the best versions of the library dependencies of your own Modelica packages.
 It can be run both from the OMEdit GUI and from the command-line interactive environment.

-Note that the Package Manager may install multiple builds of the same library version on your PC, if they are available on the
+Note that the Package Manager may install multiple builds of the same library version on your PC, if they are indexed on the OSMC servers.
-OSMC servers.
 When this happens, they are distinguished among each other by means of `semver <https://https://semver.org/#semantic-versioning-specification-semver>`_-style pre- or post-release metadata in the top directory name on the file system.
 Post-release builds are denoted by a plus sign (e.g. ``2.0.0+build.02``)